Victoria Research Web

 Digital cameras

 Increasingly, libraries and archives are coming to realize that photocopying not only eats up staff time, but is also much more likely to damage fragile materials than simply allowing patrons to snap pictures of those pages with a digital camera.
-The British Library, to its continuing shame, still will not allow digital cameras to be used in its reading rooms, nor will the Edinburgh University Library, and some others.
-Yet many other institutions will, and you should check in advance with the library you are planning to visit to find out what its policies are.
+Beginning in 2015, the British Library at last began allowing cameras in its reading rooms.
+There are still some holdouts, however, so you should check in advance with the library you are planning to visit to find out what its policies are.
 Typically, a library will require that you sign a form promising not to publish the images without permission, and then will allow non-flash photography without a tripod, usually only in certain areas of the library so the clicking sounds don't annoy other patrons; some will make a copy stand available for you to use.
 Libraries are more likely to allow you to take photos of printed materials than of manuscripts; the Bodleian, for instance, also insists on the curious restriction that you can only take photos of printed materials that were published after 1900.
 UK repositories that currently allow digital photography include the National Art Library of the V&A, the library of the London School of Economics, St Bride Printing Library, the National Archives at Kew, Leeds University Library, the Guildhall Library, and the University of Birmingham library's Special Collections.

 You will want to experiment with the settings for your camera before your trip to find out how to take the best pictures of printed materials, and should bring an extra memory card or two just in case you run out of room.
 The "no flash" requirement means that you'll do best with a camera that can cope well in low light; auto-focus and optical image stabilization can help, too.
 You'll also want to take careful bibliographical notes as you photograph, or insert tags in the image itself, so that you can properly sort out the pictures later.
-(From the indefatigable genealogists, some handy tips on all this; other tips from historians here, here, and here.)
+(Some tips on all this from historians here, here, and here.)
 Be sure to check your photos before you leave, to avoid finding out months later that a page (and it will always be the most crucial one) is too blurred or dim to make out.
 As with your notes--see above about online storage--you can't be too careful about making sure that extra copies of the digital photos you take in a library or archive are immediately stored someplace where they can be kept safe from theft or accidental erasure.
+Another option is to use your cell phone camera and an app like CamScanner, which can create PDF files on the fly and upload or email them wherever you like.

 Phone home